OR, IT TAKES A PERFECT PERSON TO PROPERLY PLAN TO PLAN

 Two tactics: Ask why you are undertaking this project, and dig into “why that” 5 levels deep - then back up and ask different why questions at each level.
 If you aren’t up for that, then make a list of adjectives that you hope will describe the finished project, and those that won’t.
 Pick the top and bottom three and explain why.

 The where of your project can define everything.
-Engage your architect early – even before you have selected a specific site: we all know Fallingwater, but the client had a different spot in mind until their architect saw the potential.
+Engage your architect early – even before you have selected a specific site: we all know Fallingwater, but the client had a different spot on their property in mind until their architect saw the potential.
 Okay, maybe your site options are less dramatic, but as part of the project planning stage, do a site analysis of environmental and other factors, do due diligence on property restrictions, and refine your views about the relationship between the building, it’s site, and it’s context.
 Will zoning variances be required, or are there historic or HOA boards who have input on what you do?

 Maybe I should have listed this sooner, since it is the other most-likely-to-be-done part of everybody’s program: their budget.
 Construction is too expensive, and costs notoriously rise as you go along.
 Your budget should include design fees, permitting fees (sometimes there are several layers to this), construction costs, and also the cost of paying the interest on your loan until the project is complete.
 Think about furniture and curtains too!
-Maintain a contingency fund even after you sign a construction contract; define a bigger cushion for early estimates and budgets.
+Maintain a contingency fund even after you sign a construction contract; define a bigger cushion to early estimates and budgets.
 Self-control is hard for most people because there are so many really good reasons to spend just a little more.
 Plan on some of that, or your experience will be too ascetic.

 Define and communicate where the money is coming from and when.
 Meet with your lender now to get a handle on what you can afford – it’s never enough, but let’s at least point the team in the right direction.
 There is the occasional client for whom the budget is all you want to spend; for most it’s all they CAN spend – be clear with your architect what your circumstances are.